 That's what this site is for.

 While Golden Axe II was based entirely on the original game's engine (although I actually like Golden Axe II, so come fight me), III has been made from scratch, with a fighting system that brings it more in line with contemporaries like Streets of Rage II...
 In theory, anyway.
-The player characters still have the moves from previous games, such as dashing, crowd-control back attacks, jumping stabs and so on, and as ever there are Bizarrians to ride and help you out, though they're few and far between.
-Now, though, every character has stronger forward attacks with Forward + Attack + Jump, low sweep attacks with Down + Attack, and one Street Fighter-esque special move each with different effects- Sara throws her sword like a boomerang, Kain
+The player characters still have the moves from previous games such as dashing, crowd-control back attacks, jumping stabs and so on, and as ever there are Bizarrians to ride and help you out, though they're few and far between.
+This time around, every character has stronger forward attacks with Forward + Attack + Jump, low sweep attacks with Down + Attack and one Street Fighter-esque special move each with different effects- Sara throws her sword like a boomerang, Kain

 does a Power Wave fires a flame across the ground, etc..
 There's even co-op attacks and magic spells that cane be used by players facing each other briefly, although the utility of the physical attacks is limited as you often won't have time to use them.
 However, some magic mechanics have disappeared- characters now all have three magic levels rather than the character-specific levels previously, and you can no longer pick what level of magic to use as in Golden Axe II.
 Aside from these slight omissions though, the additions make the game move away from the Double Dragon feel the original games had, and more like the contemporary competition.
 That has to be good, right?
 Well...

 I think to cap this off, I'll just point something point that really speaks to how, even at the time, Golden Axe III was massively outclassed.
 In Japan, it came out only half a year after...
 Streets of Rage II.
-Would you want to release something this sub-par after your own company put out one of the defining games in the same genre?
+Would you want to release something this sub-par after your own company put out one of the defining games in the same genre, one people are still playing and mastering to this day?
 I certainly wouldn't, and such is the fate of Golden Axe III.
 A dull brawler that isn't a patch on its predecessors or even its contemporaries, and proof positive that you can add all the bells and whistles in the world to your combat mechanics, but if the other elements are off, you've got a bit of a duffer on your hands.
 Now, let the Golden Axe rest, until Sega decides to finally port The Revenge of Death Adder to home consoles...
 I can dream, right?

 For just not being sharp enough, Golden Axe III is awarded...